 This pigment is 100% natural.

-made in France.
+Made in France.

-History : This ocher is extracted in the quarries of Puisaye in Bourgogne, then crushed and packaged in the factory of the Ste des Ocres de France, in Apt.
+History : this ochre is extracted in the quarries of Puisaye in Bourgogne, then crushed and packaged in the factory of Ocres de France, in Apt.

-From 1875, the ore becomes more and more rare and more expensive.
+Mid-nineteenth century, the ocriery industry is at its peak : the production reaches 18 000 tons and is exported worldwide.
+From 1875, the ore becomes more and more rare and so more expensive.
 We must proceed to underground extraction by wells and galleries.
-Operating costs increase.
+Operation costs increased.

-Several Puisaye operators, including Gustave Parquin and Georges Lechiche, have long been convinced of the need to merge the various companies into one because of competition from too many operators.
+Several Puisaye operators, including Gustave Parquin and Georges Lechiche, have long been convinced of the need to merge the various companies into one because of the competition from too many operators.